Wood species

 Uses of mulberry wood

 Also because of its pleasant, slightly sweet smell, mulberry wood is used for smoking meats.
-The mulberry sawdust is placed on special covered grills next to the meat and left for several hours over a low heat.
+The mulberry sawdust is placed on special covered grills next to the meat and left there for several hours over a low heat.
 This gives the meat a very pleasant taste and smell.

 old distillate